How to Exercise Your Dog in The Winter

 Exercising with your dog is beneficial to you both!
 Don’t think you’re limited to slushy walks through town though—Hiking is another way to work those six legs.

-If you and your dog is up for a snowy adventure, there are a couple of things you can do to ensure your pup has the best time possible.
+If you and your dog is up for a snowy adventure, be sure to follow our dog paw care tips for winter to protect your dogs paws from snow, ice, and harsh winter conditions/there are a couple of things you can do to ensure your pup has the best time possible.

 Skijoring—stand back, relax, and let your pup do the work!

 To enjoy skijoring, you don’t need a husky or sledding dog, many breeds can enjoy this sport.
 Your dog should be at least 35 lbs, well-versed in basic obedience, and you should know a thing or two about cross-country skiing (without your dog).
-Despite being herding dogs, my Border Collies and Malinois can’t get enough of this sport.
-They’re pretty good at it too—last winter we clocked in at nearly 20 mph!
-Check it out here.
+Despite being herding dogs, these Border Collies and Malinois can’t get enough of this sport.
+They’re pretty good at it too—last winter they clocked in at nearly 20 mph!

 Proper equipment is key for this one.
-While you can find many options online, I love this set from Ruffwear.
+While you can find many options online, SpotOn's dog trainers love this set from Ruffwear.

 Once you have your gear, get your dog used to the harness.
 This can be done at home over the course of a few days.
 When you think he is comfortable, it’s time to hit the trails.
 Start somewhere that is relatively flat and straight, so you and your dog can get a feel for things before upping the difficulty.
 Many ski resorts have dog friendly cross-country trails—that is a great place to start!